-I constantly try out new LED lamps just so I get a real fee for what’s out there on the market.
-Buy hey I’m not here to sell you on any single brand, right now what I want to talk about is what you should look for before you put in any $$.
+I constantly try out new LED lamps just so I get a real feel for what’s out there on the market.
+But hey I’m not here to sell you on any single brand, right now what I want to talk about is what you should look for before you put in any $$.

-Remember that it is the red blues, IR and UV that also counts when growing your marijuana crop, so you want to stick to the ideal PAR values.
-Look for blues that have a range from 440-470nm, with rends in the 640 to 660nm.
+Remember that it is the red blues, IR, and UV that also counts when growing your marijuana crop, so you want to stick to the ideal PAR values.
+Look for blues that have a range from 440-470nm, with reds in the 640 to 660nm.

-LED lights run cooler than HPS bulbs as they only let off about 15 to 25 % of the energy as heat, but the heat occurs behind the bulb in LEDS, and that area needs to be protected.
+LED lights run cooler than HPS bulbs as they only let off about 15 to 25 % of the energy as heat, but the heat occurs behind the bulb in LEDs, and that area needs to be protected.
 A good quality lamp will have a thick aluminum heat sink attached to the back exterior or interior area which forces the heat away from the chips.
 This is now common in quality lamps that no longer need fans.
 Not only does this reduce running costs but also the noise that was common with lights with fans.

-Good quality lamps will have an optical lens that magnifies the light giving about 25% more penetration of nutrients for the plants.
-This makes for a more expensive lamp but certainly worth the price.
+Good quality lamps will have an optical lens that magnifies the light-giving about 25% more penetration of nutrients for the plants.
+This makes for a more expensive lamp but is certainly worth the price.

-The LEDs should have a warranty, preferably one of 5 to 10 years.
+The LEDs should have a warranty, preferably one of 3 to 5 years.
 In fact, LEDs of this nature are supposed to have a life span of about 10 years, especially in some of the more expensive panels.
-Look for panels that are sturdily built with aluminum, steel or materials that won’t easily break.
+Look for panels that are sturdily built with aluminum, steel, or materials that won’t easily break.